access-ci-org/Operations_STEP_2024/Day3-May15/git/0-orientation.md

 <!--
 We can hold hands and say it together.

-Git is GPL software, trademark owned by the Software Freedom Conservancy, developed by Linux Kernel developers.
+Git is open-source (GPL) software, trademark owned by the Software Freedom Conservancy, developed by Linux Kernel developers.

 GitHub is owned by Microsoft.
-Several alternatives to GitHub.
+There are also several alternatives to GitHub.

 This workshop focuses mostly on Git, we use GitHub a little bit near the end.
 -->